Colegio Nacional de Monserrat

+The school, patterned after the European gymnasium, is dependent on the National University of Córdoba (UNC).

+Colegio Nacional de Monserrat was designated National Historic Monument of Argentina in 1938.

 History

 Parochial era

 The Real Colegio Convictorio de Nuestra Señora de Monserrat (Royal Boarding School of Our Lady of Montserrat) was founded in Córdoba on August 1, 1687, by the Society of Jesus.
 Its founder and first director was Father Ignacio Duarte Quirós, a Córdoba priest who volunteered and donated all his property to that effect.
 King Charles II of Spain signed the decree authorizing the establishment, whose implementation was entrusted to the Governor of Cordóba, Captain Tomás Félix de Argandoña.
 The college began operations as a boarding school on April 10, 1695, and was ultimately awarded a permanent certification by King Philip V, on December 2, 1716.

 The college was transferred to the Franciscan Order upon the 1767 Papal suppression of the Society of Jesus.
 The college was moved from the Duarte House to the current location, and its relocation was completed on February 9, 1782.

 The institution was transferred in 1807 to Secular Clergy, pursuant to a Royal Decree of 1800 signed by King Charles IV of Spain by which he created the "Royal University of San Carlos and Our Lady of Montserrat."
 This new charter, which included what later became the National University of Córdoba, was accompanied by major curricular reforms enacted by the Rector of the University and College, Dean Gregorio Funes.